Information Security Controls Standard

 Scope

-Information Security and Assurance (ISA) Standards apply to the UA System and all users of UA computing resources.
-These standards are reviewed and approved by the CIO Management Team (CMT), a system-wide governance group consisting of each university CIO, the UA CITO, and the UA CISO.
-Business units maintaining their own information security controls standards should utilize this standard as a baseline and may add additional requirements or detail as appropriate for their business needs, however, may not weaken any individual element of this standard without approval from the CMT.
+Information Security and Assurance (ISA) Standards are mandatory and apply to the UA System and all users of UA computing resources.
+This standard supplements and supports Board of Regents Policy & Regulation R02.07.
+These standards are reviewed and approved by the CIO Management Team (CMT), a system-wide governance group consisting of each university CIO, the System CITO, and the System CISO.
+Business units maintaining their own security standards should utilize this standard as a baseline and may add additional requirements or detail as appropriate for their business needs, however, may not weaken any individual element of this standard without an approved Information Security Controls Exception.

 It is not the intent of this standard to provide an exhaustive list of relevant information security controls for which an exception may be sought.
 Rather, any published policy, regulation, or standard which indicates a requirement to obtain or maintain access to information resources (including but not limited to systems, services, data, or networks) should allow for an exceptions process to take place.
 Where a control has its own published exceptions process, that process will take precedence over this one.
 In all other cases, the following shall be the default exception handling process.